Scripter17/url-cleaner/README.md

 The `--json`/`-j` flag can be used to have URL Cleaner output JSON instead of lines.

-The format should always be identical to the one [`url-cleaner-site`](https://github.com/Scripter17/url-cleaner-site) uses (assuming the input URLs are ordered in the way specified above).
+The exact format is currently in flux.

 If a `Mapper::Print(ln|)` is used, this is not guaranteed to be valid JSON.